willianjusten/Fast/README.md

 - `gulp connect`: inicialize a server
 - `gulp watch`: call for watch files
 - `gulp -p`: minify all files for production
+- `karma start`: launch a phantonjs and watch for tests